Brown2022/alx-backend-storage/0x00-MySQL_Advanced/README.md

 bob@dylan:~$
 ```
 <h3>1.
 In and not out</h3>
 Write a SQL script that creates a table users following these requirements:

+Write a SQL script that creates a table users following these requirements:

 - With these attributes: